Pig Hunting Information

 Hunting dates are as follows:

-Hunters will initially be required to register for hunting at one of the following sales locations:
+Hunters will be required to register at one of the following sales locations:

 Lake Sonoma Marina, Park Visitor Center, Turra’s Back Room Archery Shop or West Coast Archery Shop.

 Hunters may register in person seven days a week at visitor center 9am-4pm (707-431-4533) or at the marina from 9am-5pm (707-433-2200).
 You can also e-mail the visitor center at email@example.com

 Your hunting pass will be honored as a day use pass at Lake Sonoma, meaning you will not pay the day use fee at the park.
 Campers will be required to pay the camping fee.
 The privately owned marina fees still apply.

 Liberty Glen Campground is available through reservations only.
 The campground gate is locked at all hours.
 You will be provided a gate combination when you make reservations at 1-877-444-6777.
 Walk-in camping is not allowed at this campground, however the Marina has both tent and RV camping available for walk-ins.

 Previous years’ hunters must register for the 2015-2016 season.
 The Friends of Lake Sonoma non-profit group will be coordinating hunt registration and will charge $35 to complete the process.
 The money will be used for registration and educational material costs and for land stewardship within the park.